 It’s a great kick-in-the-ass book for writers.
 Buy it, read it, love, read it again, and follow his advice.

 *P.S. get up at 5:30am and write till you hit your word count.
 Who cares if it is garbage?
 Just write.
 If you want it enough, you will do it!

 Check out my new page:

-Books are keys to the multiverse, by W. Alexander Completed 12 April 2021 Pharaoh, by W. Alexander.
+Sketches, Paintings, & Digital Art Creations I have been learning how to draw since September, 2020.
+This is my visual journey: Featured Shakespeare, by W. Alexander Pharaoh, by W. Alexander.
 Completed 4/8/21.
 Using a drawing tablet is very different than charcoal and paper (my usual).
 There is definitely a learning curve.
-Featured: Against The Fence, by W. Alexander The weight of philosophy, by W. Alexander Depressed elder, by…
+Depressed elder, by W….